aframires/freesound-loop-annotator/docs/index.md

 The Loop Annotator is a Flask web application that allows to annotate loops from Freesound.
 With it, we created a dataset of Creative Commons loops, with professional quality and perfect for research!

-This annotator is hosted online and accessible at https://mtg.upf.edu/fslannotator/
+This annotator is hosted online and accessible [here](https://mtg.upf.edu/fslannotator/).

-The full dataset can be found in https://zenodo.org/record/3967852
+The full dataset can be found in [Zenodo](https://zenodo.org/record/3967852).

-The full paper is available at https://arxiv.org/abs/2008.11507 and extra results and, in this page, we present some of the results that we were not able to include in the paper.
+The full paper, poster and presentation are available at [ISMIR website](https://program.ismir2020.net/poster_2-16.html) and, in this page, we present some of the results that we were not able to include in the paper.

 If you use this work for research, please cite: